 Choose your courses, making sure to get them approved by your home university and then fill out the Course Selection Worksheet.

-Study in Australia on CISabroad’s Summer in Australia program and enjoy a full range of courses offered during this 14-week program.
+Enjoy a full range of courses offered during this unique semester-long summer program.
 The host campus, Bond University on the Gold Coast, has received rave reviews from students and academic review boards alike.

 CISabroad's Semester on the Gold Coast is located at Bond University.
 Founded in 1989, Bond is Australia's newest and most innovative universities.
 As one of only two private universities in the country, Bond sets itself apart from other Australian institutions.
 You'll enjoy smaller class sizes and a more intimate campus experience.
 The University also follows a U.S. academic calendar with semesters beginning in September and January, making it a great fit for American study abroad students.